 Persons who are authorised to possess drugs of addiction for the purposes of a profession or employment include:

 - Medical practitioners;

 - Registered analysts;

 - Registered midwife; and

-- Holders of permits under the Poisons Act.
+- Holders of permits under the Medicines and Poisons Act.

 If you possess a drug or drug of addiction in amounts greater than 200 tablets, 20 ampoules, 500ml of liquid or 7.5 grams, you must protect the drug with a detection device complying with this standard.